Tatsh/upkeep/README.md

 ## esync

-This command needs `eix` and `layman` installed to fully function.
-It runs `layman -S` and `eix-sync`.
+This command needs `eix` installed to fully function.
+It runs `eix-sync`.
 This is intended for use as a cron job.
 I use it daily.

+This command can run `layman -S` for you if you pass `-l` or `--run-layman`.

 ## emerges